-In 2018 the Society actively contributed to work in response to the Grenfell Tower fire.
+During the year the Society has actively contributed to work in response to the Grenfell Tower fire.
 A working group on façade performance was set up to respond to the Independent Review of Building Regulations and Fire Safety and to provide guidance to members on the emerging issues and regulatory changes.
-The Grenfell Tower fire has brought the discipline of façade engineering into the spotlight and emphasised the importance of the Society in recognising competent members based on formal professional membership recognition requirements.
+The Grenfell Tower fire has brought the discipline of façade engineering into the spotlight and emphasised the importance of the Society in recognising competent members, based on formal professional membership recognition requirements.
 The Society is contributing to the ongoing work on professional competence in response to the Independent Review.